 The Taste of La Tur

-La Tur has the tangy acidity of fresh goat cheese, with an earthy, milky undertone.
+La Tur has the tangy acidity of fresh goat cheese, with an earthy, milky undertone that you'd typically get from cow's milk.
 It's full-flavored, without crossing over into pungent territory.
 The soft, moist bloomy rind is completely edible, and a delicious part of the cheese.

 If You Like La Tur, Try These